d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 Inspired by the ResNet design in :numref:`sec_resnet`, a residual connection is employed around both sublayers.
-In the Transformer,
+In the transformer,
 for any input $\mathbf{x} \in \mathbb{R}^d$ at any position of the sequence, we require that $\mathrm{sublayer}(\mathbf{x}) \in \mathbb{R}^d$ so that the residual connection $\mathbf{x} + \mathrm{sublayer}(\mathbf{x}) \in \mathbb{R}^d$ is feasible.
 This addition from the residual connection is immediately followed by layer normalization :cite:`Ba.Kiros.Hinton.2016`.
-As a result, the Transformer encoder outputs a $d$-dimensional vector representation for each position of the input sequence.
+As a result, the transformer encoder outputs a $d$-dimensional vector representation for each position of the input sequence.

-The Transformer decoder is also a stack of multiple identical layers with residual connections and layer normalizations.
+The transformer decoder is also a stack of multiple identical layers with residual connections and layer normalizations.
 Besides the two sublayers described in the encoder, the decoder inserts